wcerfgba/moneylab-nft-essay/nft-bad.md

-property rights alone aren't enough for capitalism function, it also needs scarcity, because if anyone can access or duplicate a good at minimal cost,
+property rights alone aren't enough for capitalism function, it also needs scarcity, because if anyone can access or duplicate a good at minimal cost, then there is no need for trade or markets.